-Background of the Thomas Fell Factory
+Background of the St Peter’s Pottery also known as the Thomas Fell Factory

 Pearlware